Leandre20c/SimpleClan/README.md

 ## 💡 Tips

 - Use `/clan settings` to access rename, help and color menu.
-- Color menu only shows unlocked colors.
+- Color menu only shows unlockable colors.
 - Vaults and Bases scale with levels.
 - Reloading with `/rl` reloads clans properly from disk.

+## Incoming

+- A level indicator menu
+- Translations files
+- More configurations
+- Clan chat